Shift is an eComm platform that makes buying and selling cars feel easy and trustworthy. But it didn’t start out that way.

 5. Order Tracking

-The final tentpole is the Financing Application, which we’ll cover in a separate case study.
+The sixth tentpole is the Shopping Funnel, which I cover in a separate case study here.

 Reserve Page